 Step Two: Know the Dangers of the Internet

-This step coincides with step one as, while you learn what your child knows about the Internet and what experience they’ve had, you need to educate yourself about what possible dangers they could find.
-If your child is too young to have had any experience with the Internet, then this is where you should begin in planning to keep your child safe on the Internet.
-There are many dangers that your child may face while browsing the Internet, including dangerous strangers, malicious software/websites, and unprotected marketplaces, among many others.
+This step coincides with step one.
+While you learn what your child knows about the Internet and what experience they’ve had.
+You need to educate yourself about what possible dangers they could find.
+If your child is too young to have had any experience with the Internet.
+This is where you should begin in planning to keep your child safe on the Internet.
+There are many dangers that your child may face while browsing the Internet.
+For instance, dangerous strangers, malicious software/websites, and unprotected marketplaces, among many others.
 If you know the dangers, then you can find different ways to protect against them.
 Alongside the dangers, you must also be able to recognize the signs that your child may be in danger.

-Another danger on the Internet concerns malicious software.
-This software can be designed to steal personal information from your child's computer, damage the computer's files and make it unusable, or simply to aggravate whoever downloads the software with popups or by slowing down the computer.
+Moreover, another danger on the Internet concerns malicious software.
+The software designed to steal personal information from your child's computer, damage the computer's files and make it unusable, or simply to aggravate whoever downloads the software with popups or by slowing down the computer.
 These dangers aren’t always easy to spot but are generally avoidable.
-There are many resources on the Internet documenting dangerous sites to be avoided.
+There are many resources on the Internet documenting dangerous sites to avoid.
 Providing this information to your child will greatly help in keeping them safe and keeping their computer in working order.
 Making sure your child knows to never follow suspicious links on social media or in their email also helps avoid downloading malicious software.

 Supervision can range from sitting with your child as they browse the internet to using programs like Net Nanny or Open DNS that allow you to limit your child’s access to different parts of the internet.
 These programs are available at a variety or prices and manageability levels, so you have many choices when deciding how you want to supervise your child’s internet access.
 These programs can block access to certain websites, categories of content, and will also report on what sites your child is visiting.
 Popup blockers and malware detectors, such as Norton or McAfee, are also good programs to install to avoid malicious software.